best quotes

 Η γλώσσα σου μη προτρεχέτω του νου.

-prefer loss to dishonest profit; the one will grieve you once, the other for ever.
+Prefer loss to dishonest profit; the one will make you sad once, the other for ever.

 When you are in a position of power, be well-mannered, if you would have the respect, not the fear, of those around you.